 Some personal or family emergencies require a student to withdraw from school.
-Permission to withdraw is not automatic and may be denied or discouraged.
-Students who transfer, withdraw, or do not return within a semester must complete the following formal withdrawal process to avoid unwarranted failing grades and unwanted financial obligation:
+Permission to withdraw is not automatic and may be discouraged.
+Voluntary withdrawal does not guarantee reentry into the University.
+Students who transfer or withdraw must complete the following formal withdrawal process to avoid unwarranted failing grades and unwanted financial obligation:

 - 1. Discuss the situation with a student Advisor. - 2.
-Secure a withdrawal form from the student website and fill in all appropriate spaces. - 3.
+Undergraduate students must secure a withdrawal form and fill in all appropriate spaces. - 3.
 Email form to the student's Advisor.
 Failure to complete this step may result in failing grades and heavy financial obligations. - 4.
 There is a \$10 fee for withdrawal.
+(Undergraduate only)